SIUE-Library/WD_Spreadsheet/README.md

 <br><br>

 tabDelineate.py takes two files and input, the \_1to1 list and the \_multi list.
 From the 1to1 it puts all of the ITEM_BARCODEs in a single text file list.
 It will also output a set of text files with the barcodes split into sections of 500.
 ITEM_BARCODE is the only required header in this input file.
+<br><br>

+As you may have noticed, all of these files output backtick (\`) delineated files rather than csv.
+The unBacktick.py file may be used to convert these to csv.
+This file takes no arguments but looks at all files in all subfolders in the aastx/ folder.
+All such files are parsed in and converted to proper csv.
+This overwrites the original files.
+This script may fail if there are any files in the aastx/ folder, and may also fail if any of the files in the subfolders don't match the correct format.